This is the next article in our series that aims at giving readers an idea of what it takes to develop a complex electronic product in China.

 The design of the drone should consider miniaturization in specific areas such as some elements of the electronics.
 However, the drone itself is just one part of a complete system and it is the system that needs to be considered as one entity when it comes to designing for size.
 Each element of the design must be taken into consideration with respect to functionality and will be affected by practical limitations.

-So, instead of looking to miniaturize everything, a better approach would be design the system to the ‘right size’, thus utilizing micro and nano technology where necessary and designing other areas with the best technology available in that design element.
+So, instead of looking to miniaturize everything, a better approach would be designing the system to the ‘right-size’, thus utilizing micro and nanotechnology where necessary and designing other areas with the best technology available in that design element.